s3vans/summer23/README.md

 projectiles of various strengths.
 The attackers can hit the defender only when next to them.
 Defenders and attackers have HP that represents their health.

-## Keyboard shortcuts
+## Keyboard shortcuts / hacks

-There are some hidden key combinations helpful for touring the game:
+The game can be played on a touch screen but there are some keyboard shortcuts that might be useful for exploring the game.

 ```
  +-----+-------------------------------------------------------------+